Dina Yakerson

 Dina Yakerson (Ди́на Семёновна Якерсо́н; born 1983) is an Israeli art historian and artist.
 She is the daughter of Shimon Iakerson.

 Biography

-She was born in Saint Petersburg (1983) and immigrated to Israel (1990).
+Yakerson was born in Leningrad in 1983 and immigrated to Israel in 1990.

-Studied fine art at Hamidrasha School of Art — Beit Berl College, at Metafora — International Workshop, Barcelona, Spain.
+Yakerson studied fine art at Hamidrasha School of Art — Beit Berl College, at Metafora — International Workshop, Barcelona, Spain.
 She also studied at the International Curatorial Program, CCA and the Kibuzim-Seminar, Tel Aviv, as well as completing her master's degree at the ZHDK – Zurich University of the Arts, Switzerland.

 Currently, she lives and works in Jaffa.
 She has exhibited her works at various art spaces and galleries in Israel, Spain and Russia.

-Israeli artist and curator Yakerson explores diverse works by migrant artists that focus on the themes of migration and displacement.
+Yakerson explores diverse works by migrant artists that focus on the themes of migration and displacement.

+Artistic work

+Yakerson has exhibited her work in Israel and internationally in group exhibitions and curated projects.
+Her drawings and illustrations have appeared in cultural publications and exhibition catalogues, and she has collaborated with cultural institutions and independent publishers.

+Curators have noted the intimate scale of her works and their focus on corporeality and inner states, as well as the use of drawing as a primary medium rather than a preparatory tool.